abelcarreras/posym/README.md

 sym_geom = SymmetryMolecule(group='C4v', coordinates=coordinates, symbols=symbols)
 print('Symmetry measure C4v : ', sym_geom.measure)
 ```
+where measure is a function quantifies how much the irreducible representation deviates from the reduced operator representation, expressed as a percentage.
+A higher percentage value indicates a greater deviation, while a lower value suggests that the two representations are more similar.

 Define basis set functions in gaussian basis
 --------------------------------------------